Hearthstone’s Haunted Carousel Tavern Brawl is not very spooky and not very fun

 If you’re looking for simple, you’ve got it because playing the Brawl is pretty easy.
 You pick a pre-made deck for any class you want and jump into a game.
 The decks seem to be randomized and are generally pretty bad: you can easily go through the first round (or two) without any cards to play, and there’s little card synergy.
 You’ll get spell power cards without any offensive spells, or Battlecry-buffing cards without any Battlecries.

-The only strategy to improve your chances is to play Shaman.
-By summoning totems — most of them 0/2 — you can flood your opponent’s board with useless minions while you pick away at them.
+But there are two ways to help your chances (and annoy the heck out of your opponent): play Shaman or Paladin.
+Both of these can summon relatively weak minions with their hero power, and you can use them to fill the board and keep minions on your side while your opponent gets measly, weak minions.
 Since what goes around comes around, those minions will find them back on your side of the board eventually to torment you, but hopefully they’re enough to give you a nice lead.

 Beyond that, you just have to play the cards you’re dealt and work from there.
 Because you’ll never clear the board, go face and focus all of your attacks on your opponent until they die.
 That’s it; that’s the strategy.